 My daughter loves all kinds of apple desserts – apple pie, apple cake, apple cider, you name it!
 She’ll even have unsweetened apple sauce for dessert sometimes.
 Her second love, apart from Nutella, is granola, so I made this recipe for her.
-I topped it with coconut flakes, which when baked add a wonderful, sweet flavor to the oats and the apples, and topped with some vegan ice cream this makes for a perfect, easy, no-fuss weeknight dessert.
+I topped it with coconut flakes, which when baked add a wonderful, sweet flavor to the oats and the apples, and servied it with some vegan ice cream to make for a perfect, easy, no-fuss weeknight dessert.

 - Prep Time: 10 minutes

 - Total Time: 1 hour

 - 3 medium Granny Smith apples (peeled, cored, thinly sliced)